Foliar feeding plants can be a very effective means of increasing plant photosynthesis and health.

 10) While spraying, keep the nozzle pressure below 65 psi.
 Living microbes may be damaged at higher spray pressures.
 Also remember that larger droplets will stay on the leaves longer.

 11) When your tank is empty, check the bottom for residue.
 If you find it, add warm clean water, and go over the area again.
 Agitating while spraying will help avoid residue.
 If the mix is high in residue, you can remove the nozzle (orifice) from the sprayer and still get the material onto the soil.
 Avoid applying high residue materials directly onto plants.

 Wendell Owens and Jerry Brunetti recommend mixing orthophosphate into all foliar applications.
-The double minus charge of the phosphate will carry the other nutrients into the leaf.
+The triple minus charge of the phosphate will carry the other nutrients into the leaf.
 They say the phosphate must be in the proper (ortho) form.
 Orthophosphate can only be used by those not seeking organic certification.

 There is an organic approved liquid form of phosphorus.
 The fish hydrolysate (like from Peaceful Valley or Neptunes Harvest) is stabilized with phosphoric acid.
 These are great tools for high pH soils, where phosphorus (iron, and other minerals) are unavailable to plants.

 We gratefully acknowledge the Acres USA presentations of John Kempf and Wendell Owens and Jerry Brunetti’s writings, and additions from KM Nolan and Don Cox.
 Much thanks to Franz Fernandez at JH Biotech for help with this document.